Should You Take The SAT Or The ACT?

 Years ago, the answer to this question would have been simple.
 The ACT was a little-known regional exam, administered mostly in the Midwest, and accepted for application purposes mostly by the colleges and universities in that part of the country.
 So, the best advice would have been to take the SAT.

-Overall my students tend to preform just as well on the ACT as they do on the SAT.
+Overall my students tend to perform just as well on the ACT as they do on the SAT.

 Know Which Test The Colleges You’re Applying To Prefer